 ANZAC Bridge - Sydney

-Construction Originally the bridge was to have been a conventional concrete box girder construction with support piers in the water.
+Originally the ANZAC Bridge was to have been a conventional concrete box girder construction with support piers in the water.
 However consideration of the effects of a large ship hitting a pier precluded that design and the cable stayed option with support towers on the land was adopted.

 Eastern Tower